eth-sri/eth-sri.github.io/_blogposts/synthid.md

 ### 2. SynthID-Text is hard to spoof
 In <i>["Watermark Stealing in Large Language Models"](publications/jovanovic2024watermarkstealing)</i>, we showed that practical _spoofing_ attacks are possible on SOTA schemes: an attacker can use a set of black-box queries to generate a corpus of watermarked text, and use it to learn to _forge_ the watermark, creating arbitrarily many high-quality watermarked texts.
-As spoofing risk was not studied for SynthID-Text, we directly applied our stealing attack to test it, without attempting to optimize it for SynthID-Text.
+As spoofing risk was not studied for SynthID-Text, we directly applied our stealing attack to test it, without attempting to optimize it for this scheme specifically.
 Our _Spoofing Success_ metric is <span><b>FPR*@1e-3</b></span>: the ratio of spoofing attempts that are both high-quality (rated by GPT4) and fool the watermark detector at a realistic false positive rate of $$10^{-3}$$.
 <details>
 <summary style="color:#0079AF">Click to see other boring experimental details</summary>